LOW VISION DURING THE FIRST YEAR

 In many children there are weak or no symptoms of visual impairment in routine clinical examination of eyes.
 By knowing which groups of infants have increased risk of visual impairment most infants in need of early intervention are found at a correct age.

 Infants with increased risk are within several groups of infants: the largest group are infants with problems in thriving during the early weeks, sometimes without any obvious pathological findings, in most cases with weak or severe neurological signs of brain damage.
 Because of the other problems and poor general condition of the infant, sensory functions are not paid attention to until the health situation improves or the visual signs become more obvious.

 If an infant has a syndrome that is known to often involve eyes or visual pathways, typical signs can be looked for and visual impairment diagnosed early.
-It is not yet generally known that many infants with Down Syndrome have insufficient or no accommodation during infancy and some of them even when they grow up.
+It is not yet generally known that many infants with Down syndrome have insufficient or no accommodation during infancy and some of them even when they grow up.
 They also have large refractive errors more often than other infants.
-Therefore thorough examination of eyes of all infants with Down Syndrome is advisable by the time of the diagnose and functional assessment at the age of 3-6 months at the latest.
+Therefore thorough examination of eyes of all infants with Down syndrome is advisable by the time of the diagnosis and functional assessment at the age of 3-6 months at the latest.

 Visual functions to discriminate orientation of lines or size of objects cannot be measured during the first year of life.
 Visual information used in communication can be assessed quite early.
 As soon as the infant becomes interested in people around him, we can observe whether the infant responds to his family members differently from other people.
 Responses to expressions can be observed and recorded even earlier.